RobJacobson/ws-dottie/docs/apis/wsdot-traffic-flow.md

 | `getTrafficFlows` | None | `getTrafficFlows()` | Get all traffic flow data |
 | `getTrafficFlow` | `{ flowDataId: number }` | `getTrafficFlow({ flowDataId: 2482 })` | Get specific traffic flow by ID |

+### Returns

+See Data Types below.
+Functions return arrays of `TrafficFlow` or a single `TrafficFlow` when querying by ID.

 ### Common Use Cases

 ```typescript